Oakam Limited Trading as “Oakam” or “Loal”

 What can I do if my question has not been answered in this FAQ section?

-If your question has not been answered in this FAQ section, please call the loal.app Customer Support team straight away on 0203 917 3727 or email firstname.lastname@example.org.
+If your question has not been answered in this FAQ section, please call the loal.app Customer Support team straight away by email firstname.lastname@example.org

 What should I do if I have information about Oakam Ltd?